tatumio/wordpress-plugin/plugins/tatum/wordpress.org/README.wporg.txt

 **Celo**
 **Harmony**

-NFT Maker by Tatum allows you to turn your Woocommerce store into an NFT store with a simple plugin.
+NFT Maker allows you to turn your Woocommerce store into an NFT store with a simple plugin.
 Just install, follow your usual WordPress product publishing flow, and tick which blockchain you’d like to mint your NFTs on.
 It’s so easy, you’ll be up and running in no time!

 **Lazy Minting**
 Put simply, lazy minting is when an NFT is available off the blockchain and only gets minted when someone buys it.
 This means that you, the seller, don’t have to pay any upfront gas fees to mint your NFTs.
 Gas fees are only paid once the NFT is purchased and then minted on the blockchain.